scalemaildev/hashgraph_chess/README.md

 I will continue to work on the user interface to allow the application to be used across a wide variety of desktop and mobile devices.

+### Mainnet

+Once the application is deemed secure and serviceable, the Hashgraph sdk client will be pointed toward the Hedera Hashgraph Mainnet.
+Users will be able to conduct chess matches using tinybars from their Mainnet accounts.
+At this time, the application will also be hosted on AWS Elastic Beanstalk for public use.

 ## Credits

 - The chess sprites are from [Daniela De Lena's spritesheet.](https://dilena.de/chess-artwork-pieces-and-board-art-assets)